eltociear/powerapps-docs.de-de/powerapps-docs/developer/component-framework/sample-controls/control-state-api.md

   private _persistedSelectedLabel: string;
   // Data type used to store the various information as part of the state object. private _stateDictionary: ComponentFramework.Dictionary = {};
-  // References to HTML Button Elements rendered on the control private _buttonRed: HTMLButtonElement;
+  // references to HTML Button Elements rendered on the control private _buttonRed: HTMLButtonElement;
   private _buttonBlue: HTMLButtonElement;
   private _buttonGreen: HTMLButtonElement;